Coat of arms of Penang: Settlement and state arms

 The Prince of Wales's feathers and the motto Ich Dien referred to the fact that Penang was founded in 1786 as the Prince of Wales Island, while the blue and white bars are in reference to the Malacca Straits that surround Penang Island, separating it from Province Wellesley (now Seberang Perai) on the mainland.

 The Areca-nut palm on the crest represents the origins of the Island's name.

 The motto Bersatu dan Setia (Malay: "United and Loyal") was adopted by the Settlement Council of Penang in 1950.
 As this was during the height of the Penang secessionist movement, the motto may have implied loyalty to the British crown, rather than to the Federation of Malaya.
 Penang also has an unofficial motto, "Let Penang Lead".

 Present-day state arms

-Subsequently, after the construction of the Penang Bridge from 1982 to 1985, the state coat of arms was changed to the present design, which can be blazoned as:
+In preparation for the completion of the Penang Bridge, the state coat of arms was changed to the present design on 1 January 1983 according to a State Government Gazette dated 25 November 1982, which can be blazoned as: